 In recent years, it has become undeniable that we need to do more as an industry to create a working environment free from harassment and harm, one that empowers performers to have control over their own bodies and dive into vulnerable work with confidence.
-I am invested in changing the culture in our rehearsal spaces, one room at a time, which lead me to train in intimacy direction.
+I am invested in creating a culture of consent in our rehearsal spaces, which lead me to train in intimacy direction.
 I am a Certified Intimacy Director with Intimacy Directors & Coordinators (IDC).

 Scott Emerson Moyle wrote a great explainer on intimacy direction for Generator’s Artist Producer Resource, which you can read here.
 My job as an intimacy director is to advocate for actors, choreograph movement, and create a safer space to work so that we can tell the story of the intimacy.
 Learn more about intimacy direction and my process in these interviews, including a deep dive in the FRIES model of consent!